MasqueradeOfSilence/MasqueradeOfSilence/STUDIES.md

 - [ ] Feedback System Design (MIT OCW)
 - [ ] Signal Processing (MIT OCW)
 - [ ] Dynamic Systems and Control (MIT OCW)
+- [ ] I will add more to this later

 ### Software Engineering
 - [ ] MIT: The Missing Semester